supporting others with their mental health

-It is important to try and not judge or take anything personally.
-They might not want to look for solutions right now, just reassure them that help is there and openly listen to how they feel.
+It is important to try not judge or take anything personally.
+They might not want to look for solutions right now.
+Just reassure them that help is there and openly listen to their feelings.
 Offering a safe space to just sit next to someone is a good way to support someone you care about.
-Alternatively, they may want a distraction to take away from the situation, or prefer to talk while going for a while.
+Alternatively, they may want a distraction to take away from the situation or prefer to talk while going for a while.

 - When it’s time for you to part, it can be helpful to ask if they eaten/drank enough that day.
 Or if there is anything else they need.

 - Ask if they have spoken to anyone else about how they are feeling or about the situation.
 It’s good for both them and for you if they feel as if there is someone else they can speak to.

 - Check-in on your friend.
 Depending on how you left them, this could be an hour after you’ve spoken or a day after.
 Just remind them that you are there.

 - If you feel capable, you could offer to help with some of the admin side of getting more support, for example, talking through care plans/support options, meeting them before/after appointments, or arranging a time to chat again.
 Or you could offer to do something entirely different like going to the cinema/going for a walk.

 What can I do to assist someone experiencing a mental health emergency?